Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Introduction

 \section{Introduction}

 Statistical inferences can be fragile.
-If we compare two analyses conducted by different statisticians on different data sets, variation can be due to sampling, due to distribution shift, or due to a change in methodology.
+If we compare two analyses conducted by different data scientists on different data sets, variation can be due to sampling, due to distribution shift, or due to a change in methodology.
 These issues raise a fundamental question: How can we draw trustworthy scientific conclusions?
 A common recommendation is to have independent teams attempt to replicate the findings of others.
 While replication is critically important, it is arguably insufficient.
 If a study suffers from biases for some reason and replication studies emulate the study, the findings will be consistently incorrect \citep{munafo2018repeating}.
 To solve this issue, researchers have advocated investigating independent lines of evidence \citep{denzin1970research,freedman1991statistical,rosenbaum2010evidence,munafo2018repeating}.
 Ideally, these different lines of evidence are susceptible to different biases.
 Intuitively, if results agree across different methodologies, then a statistical finding is less likely to be an artifact.
 However, it might be expensive and impractical to ask several researchers to run studies independently.

 Can we emulate this strategy on a single data set?
 In fact, stability analyses have been advocated by many researchers.
 To be more precise, it has been recommended to evaluate several reasonable modelling choices for one single data set \citep{leamer1983let,rosenbaum2010evidence,patel2015assessment,steegen2016increasing,yu2020veridical}.
-Common practice includes running differently specified regressions or considering the perturbations induced by various forms of data pre-processing.
+Practitioners often compute multiple estimators for a single target quantity by running differently specified regressions or considering the perturbations induced by various forms of data pre-processing.
 If the estimator-to-estimator variability is high, then the analyst has reason to distrust the estimates.